nitish-pattanaik/cloudsimplus-cmd/README.md

 - `out/`: This contains all generated `.class` files for cloudsimplus library. (not added to repo)
 - `out_samples/`: This contains all generated `.class` files for cloudsimplus-examples. (not added to repo)
 - `lombok.config`: Config file to be used by *preprocessor* i.e. `lombok`.
+- `libs/`: This contains all the libraires (dependencies) to build this project. (literally 17 dependecies).

+NOTE: dependencies are not good.
+If you are building a library, try to be as minimal and as bare bones as possible. (that would be best, at least for simple tasks don't use any other libraries).

 ## Credits
 This project uses code from the following open-source repositories: